 Below: 1st photo - Stems may have stiff hair; the opposite leaves have hairy surfaces.
 2nd photo - seed capsules are forming on the lower stem while the upper whorls still have open flowers.
 3rd photo - Seed capsules develop within the calyx tube (note the 5 long awl shape teeth) which hold the capsule until seeds are mature.

-Notes: Marsh Hedge-nettle is not indigenous to the Garden.
+Notes: Marsh Hedgenettle is not indigenous to the Garden.
 Eloise Butler brought in plants from Zumbra Heights (Lake Zumbra near Lake Minnetonka) on August 12, 1910 and 7 more plants from Mendota on Oct.
 16, 1917.
-More were added in '18 and '19.
-She also brought in a plant that is not found in Minnesota, the Rough Hedge-nettle, S. aspera, in 1912 from Kelsey's Nursery in North Carolina where the plant is native.
+More were added in '18,'19, '25, and '31.
+She also brought in a plant that is not found in Minnesota, the Rough Hedgenettle, S. aspera, in 1912 from Kelsey's Nursery in North Carolina where the plant is native.
 By the time of Martha Crone's 1951 Garden Census, S. palustris was gone, but S. aspera was still present.
 On the 1986 census, S. palustris was present once again but on the 2009 census neither was present.
-Marsh Hedge-nettle is found in the NE Quadrant of North America with Minnesota and Manitoba at the western edge of the range and the south end of the range extends from Illinois eastward to New Jersey, excepting Indiana.
+Marsh Hedgenettle is found in the NE Quadrant of North America with Minnesota and Manitoba at the western edge of the range and the south end of the range extends from Illinois eastward to New Jersey, excepting Indiana.
 It is considered as introduced in the Canadian Provinces.
 It is also found in Europe, being very common in Great Britain.

-In Minnesota S. palustris and its varieties are found throughout the state with very few counties excepted.
-The University of MN Herbarium and the DNR plant survey list 3 species of Stachys as found in Minnesota, this one plus S. pilosa and S. tenuifolia and as mentioned above, USDA considers one a synonym for the other but the U of M Herbarium and the DNR Do not recognize that combination.
-The MN DNR still line lists the two sub-species of S. palustris, but with reported locations only at the species level.
+In Minnesota S. palustris is found throughout the state with very few counties excepted.
+The University of MN Herbarium and the DNR plant survey list 3 species of Stachys as found in Minnesota, this one plus S. hispida and S. tenuifolia

-Names and folk use: A number of plants of the genus Stachys have 'Woundwort' as part of the common name.
-Mrs. Grieve (Ref. #7) believes this goes back to the rustic surgery of medieval times when the leaves of Stachys, with their fine hair, were used in place of lint to bind wounds and staunch the flow of blood.
+Names and folk use: Worldwide, the genus Stachys contains one of the largest groups of species of any genera in the Mint Family.
+A number of plants of the genus Stachys have 'Woundwort' as part of the common name.
+Mrs. Grieve (Ref. #7) believes this goes back to the rustic surgery of medieval times when the leaves of Stachys, with their fine hair, were used in place of linen to bind wounds and staunch the flow of blood.
 The term 'hedge-nettle' is probably from England where the plant is found frequently in the hedgerows and it resembles a nettle.
 Densmore (Ref.#7) reports the Minnesota Chippewa used the fresh or dry leaves to treat colic by putting them in hot water to create an infusion to drink.
 Tilford (Ref. #39) reports that the plant is used in herb medicine in the western states as a general anti-inflammatory medicine, although the leaves have a bitter taste.
 Mrs. Grieve also adds that the root is edible when boiled and has an agreeable taste; the young shoots can also be cooked like Asparagus, but have a disagreeable smell.